arup-group/elara/README.md

 `elara post-processors vkt car -i ~/DIFFERENT/DATA/LOCATION`

-Produce **volume counts for cars and buses** using a New Zealand projection (2113).
+To roduce **volume counts for cars and buses** using a New Zealand projection (2113).
 The scenario was a 1% sample.
 You'd like to prefix the outputs as 'nz_test' in a new directory '~/Data/nz_test':

 `elara event-handlers volume-counts car bus -epsg EPSG:2113 -scale_factor .01 -name nz_test